 The aim of the winter school is to upgrade the knowledge of all operator algebraists at NTNU and UiO, in particular master and PhD students, on these important topics and to review some of the recent developments.

-The main programme will consist of four series of lectures given by some of the experts on these topics.
-The detailed programme (updated Nov.15) is available here.
+The main programme will consist of four series of lectures given by some of the experts on these topics (see below).
+There will also be three additional lectures, by Mikael Rørdam, Alexander Müller-Hermes and Jitendra Prakash, all from the University of Copenhagen.
+The detailed programme is now available.